Tronelproject/tronel-doc-tron/files/bets/post.md

 /bets POST
 =========

-check all new bets, and send new bets.
+add a new bet to database and set jobs for setting price.

 * route: `/bets`
 * method: `POST`